*Please contact Jennifer Buell directly with any questions you may have – email@example.com

 After the initial meeting, if you feel that your organization and the student are not a good match, you must contact the Physical and Health Education Placement Officer immediately.
 This will allow the student a maximum amount of time to find/be matched with another placement and time for a more suitable student to be matched with you.

 Students are evaluated across 5 general areas; 1) Attitude and Initiative, 2) Performance, 3) Synthesis of Knowledge and Skills, 4) Communication Skills, and 5) Relations to Others.
-The Evaluation Form will be sent to you directly, and must be complete when the student achieves 50 hours of work placement and no later than April 13, 2021.
+The student you are supporting will be prompted to request a formal evaluation from you.
+The Evaluation Form will be sent to you directly, and must be complete when the student achieves 50 hours of work placement and no later than the end of the term.

 Can students use their vehicle on placement?